QuickBlox/BB10-Facebook-Connector/README.md

 all the best!
-Vladimir, also Elena, Nate, Taras, Igor and the rest of QuickBlox team
+Vladimir, also Elena, Nate, Taras, Igor and the rest of [QuickBlox](http://quickblox.com/) team

+more code samples for BlackBerry 5-7 and more of BB10 stuff coming soon at [QuickBlox BlackBerry Developers](http://quickblox.com/developers/Blackberry) section: